Who is God?

 Skye sitting in Robotman's truck, playing with the lightning in his gloves, absently.

-Skye (thought): ...an she runs off to save human trafficking victims.
+Skye (tanke): ...an she runs off to save human trafficking victims.
 I get that.
 But when the heroes need saving?
 Avenging?
 Who helps then?

 Skye leans back against his seat, eyes shut, discouraged.